arkency/posts/posts/2017-09-15-rails-components-neither-engines-nor-gems.md

 require_dependency 'scanner/event_db'
 ```

-With that approach you also have to make sure that Rails is aware to autoload code from the [path](http://blog.arkency.com/2014/11/dont-forget-about-eager-load-when-extending-autoload/) your Bounded Context lives.
+With that approach, you also have to make sure that Rails is aware to autoload code from the [path](http://blog.arkency.com/2014/11/dont-forget-about-eager-load-when-extending-autoload/) your Bounded Context lives in.

 ```
 #!ruby